Global Executive Director, J-PAL

 Member, Executive Committee

 Iqbal Singh Dhaliwal is the Global Executive Director of J-PAL.
 He works with the Board of Directors to develop the organization’s strategic vision, and with the leadership of the seven regional offices to coordinate J-PAL’s worldwide research, policy outreach, capacity building, and operations.
 He is also the Co-Scientific Director with Esther Duflo of J-PAL’s South Asia regional office, Co-Chair with Abhijit Banerjee of the Innovation in Government Initiative (IGI), and Co-Chair with Shawn Cole of the Innovations in Data and Experiments for Action Initiative (IDEA).
-He is a board member of J-PAL and the NGO Noora Health.
-He is also a member of a working group of Mission Karmayogi constituted by Government of India to strengthen the capacity of government officials at all levels.
-Earlier he was a member of 'Group of Experts' convened by the Chief Minister of Punjab, India to develop the post-COVID economic strategy for the state.
+He is a board member of J-PAL and NGOs Noora Health and Rocket Learning.
+He is a member of a working group of Mission Karmayogi constituted by Government of India to strengthen the capacity of government officials at all levels.
+Earlier he was a member of 'Group of Experts' convened by the Chief Minister of Punjab, India to develop the post-Covid economic strategy for the state.

 Based at the economics department of the Massachusetts Institute of Technology (MIT), Iqbal has held a number of positions at J-PAL, including Deputy Executive Director (2013–2017), founding Director of the Policy and Communications group (2009–2017), interim Director of the Research, Education, and Training vertical (2016–2017), and Co-Chair of the Governance Initiative (2010–2014).
 He is the co-author with Rema Hanna (Harvard) of a very large, five-district randomized evaluation on improving health outcomes and service provider attendance in rural India.